-then the monomials in the $\Psi_i$ (with exponents bound $< p$) would furnish a convenient basis for $A$ whose effect on the $\mathbb{X}^a$ would be easy to determine.
-As a consequence, the determination of the associated order of a particular ideal $\euP_L^h$, and of the structure of this ideal as a module over its associated order, would be reduced to a purely numerical calculation involving $h$ and the $b_i$.
-This remains true if (\ref{deriv-exact}) is loosened to the congruence,
+then the monomials in the $\Psi_i$ (with exponents at most $p-1$) would furnish a convenient basis for $A$ whose effect on the $\mathbb{X}^a$ would be easy to follow.
+As a consequence, the determination of the associated order of a particular ideal $\euP_L^h$, and of the structure of this ideal as a module over its associated order, would be reduced to purely numerical considerations.
+This remains true if (\ref{deriv-exact}) is loosened to the congruence

-for a sufficiently large ``tolerance'' $\tol$.
+for a sufficiently large ``precision'' $\tol$.
 The $\Psi_i$, together with the $\mathbb{X}^a$, constitute an $A$-scaffold on $L$.
 Our formal definition of an $A$-scaffold (Definition \ref{tol-scaffold}) is a generalization of this situation.
-When the equality (\ref{deriv-exact}) holds, our scaffold has tolerance $\tol=\infty$.
+When the equality (\ref{deriv-exact}) holds, our scaffold has precision $\tol=\infty$.